'American mentality will not be mine': Russian woman - about adaptation in the USA

-Why do tourists like everything?
+After all, why do tourists like everything?
 They do not experience this routine, they are not embedded in the culture.
 But living in a different way of life is completely different.
 The United States for me is an interweaving of different cultures and habits in one country.
 After all, each state has its own characteristics and laws.

 -Do you want to live in another state?